ibm-cloud-docs/vmwaresolutions/cr/cr_planning.md

 The following services and components are available for {{site.data.keyword.cr}} instances.

-* [Veeam Backup and Replication 12.1](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview) (required) is included and a Linux hardened repository is selected for you.
+* [Veeam Backup and Replication](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview) (required) is included and a Linux hardened repository is selected for you.
 * An edge gateway (required) provides the virtual air-gap and manages access to the isolated recovery environment.
 You can bring your own gateway appliance or choose from the following options:
    * Gateway cluster with Juniper® vSRX
    * Gateway cluster with FortiGate® Virtual Appliance